tmyeahsing/vue-scaffold/README.md

 vue components styles will be extracted as components.css, while scss/sass files required will be extracted into separated css files named with according entry name.

-css/js bundles will be auto injected into html files according to entry name while common css/js bundles will be injected into all html files.
+css/js bundles will be auto injected into html files according to entry name while common css/js bundles will be injected into all html files(for cache).